Russ DeVeau is a designer, editor, writer and strategic communications professional.

-He spent a good part of his late teens and early twenties living in, and helping to restore, a large farm house that was built in 1767 and located on Maple Street, in the Harris Hill section of Wethersfield, CT.
+He spent a good part of his late teens and early twenties living in, and helping to restore, a farm house that was built in 1767.
+This large family home – pictured on the right – was located on Maple Street, in the historic Harris Hill section of Wethersfield, CT.

 DeVeau managed the HCW public art gallery where he curated, designed and installed exhibitions focused on diversity and women’s issues, and where he featured women artists working at the regional, national and international level.

 DeVeau relies on his innate capacity for quality aesthetics to deliverer exceptional design results to the clients he supports.